 Disclaimer: CoreLogic Supplier Diversity Database registration qualifies your company for consideration in the bidding process; however, it does not guarantee that your company will be put on a bid list, sent RFQs, RFIs or RFPs, or ultimately be awarded CoreLogic business.

 To take advantage of the CoreLogic Supplier Diversity Program, suppliers must comply with the following guidelines:

-Minority Business Enterprises must be at least 51% owned, operated and controlled by a minority individual or group.
-If the business is publicly owned, a minority individual or group must own at least 51% of the stock.
+Minority Business Enterprises must be at least 51 percent owned, operated and controlled by a minority individual or group.
+If the business is publicly owned, a minority individual or group must own at least 51 percent of the stock.
 The owners must be U.S. citizens.

-Women Business Enterprises must be at least 51% owned, operated and controlled by a nonminority woman or women.
+Women Business Enterprises must be at least 51 percent owned, operated and controlled by a nonminority woman or women.
 The owners must be U.S. citizens.